What is Catchweight in the UFC? | Easily Explained

 Clementi ended up winning in the second round vs a rear naked choke.

-Johnson has had a well documented problem cutting weight as he was known to cut up to 50 lbs for a fight.
+Johnson has had a well-documented problem cutting weight as he was known to cut up to 50 lbs for a fight.
 He at one point was even cut from the UFC after coming in 11 lbs overweight to his middleweight bout.

 He had a career resurgence once he moved up to a more natural weight class at 205 lbs.

-Which Catchweight Fighter Has the Edge?
+Which Catchweight Fighter Has the Advantage?